ericpuigmarti/ace-renovations/README.md

-<h1>Makeova</h1>
+<h1>Contractor website</h1>

-Makeova is a modern responsive HTML5 landing page template suitable for use by home renovation agencies or contractors.
-With this template, you can easily create a landing page website.
-Some of the design components shipped with this template include:
+Some of the design components included in this template include:

 <ul>
   <li>Animated pulsing play button</li>